qgis/QGIS-Documentation/docs/training_manual/processing/interpolation.rst

 It is already a raster layer, but it is missing data in some of its cells.
 It only contain valid values in those cells that contained a point from the vector layer that we have just rasterized, and a no--data value in all the other ones.
-To fill the missing values, we can use the *Close gaps* algorithm.
+To fill the missing values, we can use the :guilabel:`Close gaps` algorithm.

 .. figure:: img/interpolation/close_gaps.png